 PHM 541: Pharmacy Communications: Management and Leadership.
 (2 credit hours)

-The course delineates communication skills for delivery and advocacy of pharmaceutical care, along with principles of management, leadership, teamwork, entrepreneurship, and personal/professional growth.
-Students will be introduced to communication strategies that optimize patient care and professional development.
-Other topics include leadership styles, motivational interviewing, and etiquette in workplace communications.
+The course focuses on communication skills for interacting with a patient, along with principles of management, leadership, entrepreneurship, and personal/professional growth.
+Students will be introduced to communication strategies that optimize patient care, professional development, and workplace etiquette.